BenjaminRLabVIEWExtensions/Insert-LVClass-Property-Node/LabVIEW Shortcut Menu Plug-ins.md

 At startup, LabVIEW searches and loads LabVIEW Shortcut Plug-ins from LLBs from some specific locations.
 You have 2 kinds of plug-in folders:
 - version-specific: used by this one version of LabVIEW only.
-	- For plug-ins that affect edit-time front-panel and block-diagram objects use <LabVIEW install directory>\resource\plugins\PopupMenus\edit time panel and diagram folder.
+	- For plug-ins that affect edit-time front-panel and block-diagram objects use this folder:
+		- On Windows <LabVIEW install directory>\resource\plugins\PopupMenus\edit time panel and diagram
+		- On Mac OS /Applications/National Instruments/<LabVIEW XXXX 64-bit>/resource/plugins/PopupMenus/edit time panel and diagram

-	- For plug-ins that affect Run-Time block-diagram objects use <LabVIEW install directory>\resource\plugins\PopupMenus\run time diagram folder.
+	- For plug-ins that affect Run-Time block-diagram objects use this folder:
+		- On Windows <LabVIEW install directory>\resource\plugins\PopupMenus\run time diagram
+		- On Mac OS /Applications/National Instruments/<LabVIEW XXXX 64-bit>/resource/plugins/PopupMenus/run time diagram

 - version-agnostic: to share across all versions of LabVIEW.
-	- For plug-ins that affect edit-time front-panel and block-diagram objects use <LabVIEW Data>\PopupMenus\edit time panel and diagram folder.
+	- For plug-ins that affect edit-time front-panel and block-diagram objects use this folder
+		- On Windows <LabVIEW Data>\PopupMenus\edit time panel and diagram
+		- On Mac OS /Users/<your user>/Documents/LabVIEW Data/PopupMenus/edit time panel and diagram

-	- For plug-ins that affect run-time block-diagram objects use <LabVIEW Data>\PopupMenus\run time diagram folder.
+	- For plug-ins that affect run-time block-diagram objects use this folder:
+		- On Windows <LabVIEW Data>\PopupMenus\run time diagram
+		- On Mac OS /Users/<your user>/Documents/LabVIEW Data/PopupMenus/run time diagram

 If two plug-ins have the same name, LabVIEW will give the priority to the plug-in in the <LabVIEW install directory>\resource\plugins\PopupMenus directory and won't execute the other.